bigbio/pgatk/docs/workflows.rst

 .. _workflows

-PGATK Nextflow Workflows
+PGATK NF-Core Workflows
 ===============

 The ProteoGenomics Analysis Toolkit provides a set of workflows to perform large scale proteogenomics data analysis.
-All workflows are developed using `nextflow <https://www.nextflow.io/>`_ and `BioContainers <http://biocontainers.pro>`_.
+All workflows are developed using `nextflow <https://www.nextflow.io/>`_ and `BioContainers <http://biocontainers.pro>`_ following `nf-core <https://nf-core.re>`_.

-In order to execute any of the PGATK workflows the user should
+All PGATK workflows are deposited in `nf-core <https://nf-core.re>`_.

 Requirements
 ---------------